vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Bauskāraratnamāla, 614, 1121ṇ Samba, son of Krṣṇa, revised (holds nyāsa is avaidika ).

-Bhavisyat-purāpa and establi- Samuccaya or abbyaccaya, addi shed images of the Sun in four | tion or combination ) 1328-29; placa, 200. to Varāhaparāna, Mit. on Yāj.
+Bhaviṣyat-purāpa and establi- Samuccaya or abbyaccaya, addi shed images of the Sun in four | tion or combination ) 1328-29; placa, 200. to Varāhaparāna, Mit. on Yāj.
 III.
 243 fornishes 8188, 898.

 examples of S. in the matter Samhita or Sakha ( natural astro i of expiations from Dharma